Free eBay Fee Calculator

 eBay Fees vs Other Marketplaces

 eBay's 13.6% all-in fee is competitive.
 Etsy charges roughly 20–25% when you add up listing fees, transaction fees, processing fees, and potential offsite ads.
 Lazada charges 1–6% commission depending on category.
 TikTok Shop charges 5–9% referral fees.
-Amazon charges 8–15% referral fees plus a $0.99 per-item fee (or $39.99/month Professional plan). eBay's advantage is that payment processing is included — there is no separate Stripe or PayPal charge on top.
+Facebook Marketplace charges a flat 10% on shipped items (and 0% for local pickup).
+Amazon FBA charges 8–15% referral fees plus fulfilment costs (use our calculator to see exact fees).
+Depop charges 0% seller fees in the US and UK, and Vinted charges zero seller commission across Europe — both are attractive for vintage and fashion resellers who also sell on eBay. eBay's advantage is that payment processing is included — there is no separate Stripe or PayPal charge on top.

 If you sell on eBay alongside other platforms, managing different fee structures and keeping inventory in sync can be complex.
+Using an omnichannel inventory management system prevents overselling across channels and eliminates manual stock updates.
 OneCart connects your Shopify, Amazon, Shopee, Lazada, TikTok Shop, and other stores into a single dashboard — syncing inventory, orders, and pricing so you can focus on selling rather than spreadsheet gymnastics.

 Frequently Asked Questions